Macabresoft/Macabre2D/README.md

 The full source code is available here from GitHub:

-* Clone the source: `git clone https://github.com/BrettStory/Macabre2D`
+* Clone the source: `git clone https://github.com/BrettStory/Macabre2D.Framework`
 * Install MonoGame for your version of Visual Studio: http://www.monogame.net/downloads/
     * Macabre2D is built with MonoGame 3.7 in mind.
-* Restore NuGet packages for Macabre2D.sln.
+* Restore NuGet packages for Macabre2D.Framework.sln.
-* If working on Macabre2D and not a game, tell git to ignore your MGCB files so updates are not checked into the repository
-    * For example, the command `git update-index --skip-worktree Project\Content\DesktopGL.mgcb` will perform this action for the DesktopGL MGCB file.
 * If using example projects, make sure to install the front League Mono to your system, heeding the warnings below for installing fonts.
     * [Mirror 1](https://www.theleagueofmoveabletype.com/league-mono)
     * [Mirror 2](https://github.com/theleagueof/league-mono)
     * [Mirror 3](https://github.com/BrettStory/league-mono)
-* Open Macabre2D.sln.
-From here you can run the editor or example projects.

 ## Using Fonts